Stylback/home-server/README.md

     restart: always
 ```

-Start it with:
+Save and exit, start it with:

 ```sh
 cd /srv/prowlarr && sudo docker compose up -d
 ```

-Visit prowlarr's web ui at `[local ip]:9696` and configure it.
+Visit Prowlarr's web ui at `[local ip]:9696` and configure it.
 Add indexers, there are a [huge](https://wiki.servarr.com/prowlarr/supported-indexers) list to choose from.
 Finish up by creating a Proxy Host entry in NGINX and adding the app to Homarr.

 ### Part 2: Movies with Radarr

-[Radarr](https://hotio.dev/containers/radarr/) is a a movie collection manager, it allows us to keep our collection up-to-date and uniform, it also helps us discover new content based on our existing library.
-We will be using Hotio's docker image, start by making a directory:
+[Radarr](https://radarr.video/) is a a movie collection manager.
+It allows us to keep our collection up-to-date and uniform, it also helps us discover new content based on our existing library.
+We will be using [hotio's](https://hotio.dev/containers/radarr/) Docker image, start by making the directory structure:

 ```sh
 sudo mkdir -p /srv/radarr/config
 ```

-Make a docker-compose.yml file:
+Make a `docker-compose.yml` file:

 ```sh
 sudo nano /srv/radarr/docker-compose.yml
 ```

-Paste:
+Paste the following:

 ```yml
 version: "3.7"